 You CAN experience the peace and joy of living through holidays without eating yourself sick - or extraordinary attempts to "be good" and "control yourself" out of fear of eating yourself sick.

-If you're ready for the forever kind of shifts that come from uncovering and changing your whys, pre-registration for the next round of my CEA opened for my waitlist last week and public registration will reopen this week.
+If you're ready for the forever kind of shifts that come from uncovering and changing your whys, register for the waitlist here.

 The Academy is a specialized group coaching course.
 It combines a wide range of scientifically proven, evidence based modalities into an easy-to-follow step-by-step process that helps you understand why you can't stop eating in ways that don't serve your best interests and how to stop.
 It has been meticulously crafted and tested for almost three years with one goal in mind - helping you move past all the things that are keeping you stuck repeating the same self-destructive patterns so you can find peace and start living and feeling better.